JoaoBaptMG/PathRenderingLab/README.md

 ## License

-The entirety of this project (without the _Bitlush.AvlTree_ folder) is under the MIT license, copyright 2018--2019 João Baptista de Paula e Silva.
+The entirety of this project (without the _Bitlush.AvlTree_ folder) is under the MIT license, copyright 2018--2019 Joï¿½o Baptista de Paula e Silva.

 ## References